PREDICTIONS AND THREATS FOR THE YEAR IN CYBERSECURITY

 elcome to Legal BlackBook, a platform that features writing about the legal arena.

 One facet of this subject that’s been fascinating to watch is the complicated relationship between government and business.
-Are they friends, enemies or frenemies?
+Are they friends, enemies, frenemies?

 The government can pass along tips to protect companies from attack.
-It can also pressure them to cooperate by providing access to customer information.
-Our interview with Rand researcher Sasha Romanosky delves into some of these issues (Challenges in Cybersecurity Provoke Conflict between the Public and Private Sectors).
+It can also pressure them to provide access to their customer information, which may be less

 Survey responses about cybersecurity events reported by 510 executives at U.S.businesses,